Fitness Model Brit Manuela Leans Back With Her Legs Spread While Wearing Skimpy Two-Piece

-Brit Manuela wowed her 1.3 million Instagram followers on Thursday evening with a enthralling update that showcased her incredible physique.
-The four-image spread captured the athletic brunette from a provocative angle while she relaxed outdoors in a barely-there ensemble that left her fans pulses’ racing.
+Brit Manuela wowed her 1.3 million Instagram followers on Thursday evening with an enthralling update that showcased her incredible physique.
+The four-image spread captured the athletic brunette from a provocative angle while she relaxed outdoors in a barely-there ensemble that left her fans pulses' racing.
 It took just over twenty minutes for the post to amass nearly 13,500 likes and hundreds of compliments.

 Brit wore a petite bikini top in a deep, dusty rose shade that looked spectacular against her bronzed complexion and bright blue eyes.
-The fabric appeared silkier than most swimwear, and had the sheen of satin.
+The fabric appeared silkier than most swimwear and had the sheen of satin.
 The cups were elongated, triangular strips of fabric that were attached to a single wide band around her midriff.
 They were narrow enough at the base that her bust spilled out alluringly from both sides before narrowing only slightly as they ran straight over her shoulders.

 She paired the top with a pair of cream-colored shorts made from a gauzy cotton fabric that draped between her thighs, which were open wide as she leaned back in a reclined pose.